iterate-ch/docs/_sources/Protocols/SFTP.md.txt

 **Using [iTerm2](https://www.iterm2.com/)**

 **Version 7.4 and later:**<br/>
 No configuration change is required.
 Choose *iTerm2 → Make iTerm2 Default Term* and restart Cyberduck.
-To revert, set the default application for a file named {{.command}} to *Terminal.app* in *Finder → Info → Open With…*.
+To revert, set the default application for a file named `.command` to *Terminal.app* in *Finder → Info → Open With…*.

 **Previous versions:**<br/>
 You can change a [hidden configuration option](../Cyberduck/Preferences#HiddenConfigurationOptions) to use a thirdparty terminal application instead of Terminal.app.